YouSeeU/moodle-mod_bongo/README.md

 will only work on linux.

 ### Windows
-Right click on the .\bongo\ directory and zip the folder.
-You will want to make sure that the .\bongo\ directory is included at the top level of the zipped file.
+Create a new folder called 'bongo' and copy the contents of the repo into it, excluding:
+* The .circleci directory
+* .travis.yml

+Then zip the new 'bongo' folder.

 ## How to install on Moodle
 * Log into Moodle as an administrator